-Middle schoolers often have a hard time with making inferences.
-It can sometimes be hard to help students make inferences because it is a very difficult concept.
-It is easy to have students provide you with evidence from the text when something is explicitly stated, but it is harder when they have to infer meaning from a text.
+Making inferences is an important reading comprehension skill, but have you ever second-guessed how to teach your students how to make an inference in middle school?
+It is important to make sure that you have fun activities that focus on making inferences in middle school.
+It is easy to have students provide you with evidence from the text when something is explicitly stated, but it is harder when they have to infer meaning from a text, and it is even hard to make inferences fun.
 As a middle school teacher, I’m lucky because my students have been practicing inferencing for years.
-As a middle school teacher, I’m also unlucky because the texts that students are exposed to becomes progressively harder each year.
-So while students are usually quite familiar with the concept of inferencing, even strong readers can still struggle with it.
+I’m also unlucky as a middle school teacher because the texts that students are exposed to become progressively harder each year.
+So while students are usually quite familiar with the concept of making inferences, even strong readers can still struggle with it.

-Show students how they make inferences every day.
+Show students how they are used to making inferences every day

 The best way to help students who struggle with inferences is to give them plenty of opportunities to make inferences.
 I have used a variety of resources over the years and I honestly believe that students can’t get enough practice making inferences.
 I often give students longer texts that allow students to focus on inferencing as well as other skills.
-I also created a text message based activity that students love!
+I also created a text message inferencing activity for middle school students!
 They read text message conversations and must make inferences to complete the activities.
-You can find it at my Teachers Pay Teachers store here.